kb2ma/lwm2m-pytest/README.md

 RIOT Apps
 ---------
 [riot-apps](https://github.com/kb2ma/riot-apps): Forked from RIOT-OS/applications, use *lwm2m-client* branch.
 Uses the LwM2M Client app in the `lwm2m-client` directory.
+Be sure this app has been built using the 'native' board.

 Leshan
 -------
 [Leshan](https://github.com/eclipse/leshan) is a LwM2M server.

-Build and run the demo server as shown in the Leshan [README](https://github.com/eclipse/leshan/blob/master/README.md).
+Build the demo server as shown in the Leshan [README](https://github.com/eclipse/leshan/blob/master/README.md).
+Tests run it in a temporary directory.

 Setup